St. Cloud, Minnesota: Transportation

 St. Cloud is a regional transportation hub within Minnesota.
 Major roadways including Interstate 94, U.S. Highway 10, and Minnesota State Highways 15 and 23 pass through the city.

 Bus service within the city and to neighboring Sartell, Sauk Rapids, and Waite Park is offered through St. Cloud Metro Bus, which was recognized in 2007 as the best transit system of its size in North America.
-An innovative system gives transit buses a slight advantage at stoplights in order to improve efficiency and on-time performance.
+The system gives transit buses a slight advantage at stoplights in order to improve efficiency and on-time performance.
 The Metro Bus Transit Center in the downtown area is also shared with Jefferson Lines, providing national bus service.

-Bus service links downtown St. Cloud and St. Cloud State University with the western terminus of the Northstar Commuter Rail line in Big Lake, by the way of Northstar Link Commuter Bus, which in turn links to the Metro Transit bus and light rail system at Target Field Station in downtown Minneapolis.
+Until the Northstar Line closed in 2026, the Northstar Link Commuter Bus linked downtown St. Cloud and St. Cloud State University, with the western terminus of the line in Big Lake.

 Several rail lines run through the city, which is a stop on Amtrak's Empire Builder passenger rail line.

 St. Cloud is home to St. Cloud Regional Airport, from which daily connecting flights to Minneapolis–Saint Paul International Airport were made on Delta Connection, operated by Mesaba Airlines, until January 1, 2010, when the service was discontinued.
 On December 15, 2012, Allegiant Air began nonstop flights between St. Cloud Regional Airport and Phoenix-Mesa Gateway Airport, on Airbus 319 aircraft.